damianhakert/damianhakert.github.io/source/posts/2016-04-27-getting-started-with-gitlab-and-digitalocean.html.md

 ## Updating to Newer Releases

 The GitLab One-Click application is configured to use the GitLab Apt repository.
-So upgrading to the most recent version is as simple as running:
+[Updating to the most recent version][update-doc] is as simple as running:

 ```
 sudo apt-get update